treatmesubj/Tips-Tricks/REGEX/regex.md

 # Regular Expressions (REGEX)

 A regular expression is a text-matching-pattern.\
-The syntax of a regex is comprised of _elements_: tokens, characters, and groups.\
+The syntax of a regex is comprised of **_elements_**: tokens, characters, and groups.\
-Characters are either simply plain literal characters in text to be matched, or regex _metacharacters_, which have special meaning; they represent prescribed patterns.\
+Characters are either simply plain literal characters in text to be matched, or regex **_metacharacters_**, which have special meaning; they represent prescribed patterns.\
-_Groups_, signified by parentheses, define scope & precendence of operators.
+**_Groups_**, signified by parentheses, define scope & precendence of operators.
 They can be a piece of a regex, and match sub-text-strings within the whole string matched by a regex.\
+**_Quantifiers_** specify how many times a preceding element can occur.

 ## Character Classes
 ```